T351 Storyboard / Continuity Exercise

 - Use close-ups to show key elements/story points

-- Repeat action when shooting (E.g. same action shot two different ways)
+- Repeat and overlap action when shooting (E.g. same action shot two different ways)

 - Don't use unmotivated pans & zooms